Williams, a Republican, was the representative for Ohio's 17th congressional district from 1983 to 1984.

-Each dot in the chart below was a member of the House of Representatives in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Williams is shown as a purple triangle. (analysis methodology)
+Williams is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Williams sponsored bills primarily in these issue areas: